geoffrr/venturous-web/src/content/homepage/-index.md

 features:
   - title: "What we can do for you"
     image: "/images/web_placeholder_1.png"
-    content: "Venturous Technology is a comprehensive partner offering the technical solutions your Healthcare, Legal, Accounting or other business needs to thrive.
-Instead of multiple vendors, having a single integrated service partner and bundled enterprise-grade solutions packages maximises your benefit with minimal over-head.
+    content: "Venturous Technology is a comprehensive partner offering the technical solutions your healthcare, legal, accounting, or other business needs to thrive.
+Instead of multiple vendors, having a single integrated service partner and bundled enterprise-grade solutions packages maximises your benefit with minimal overhead.
 Here's how we can help:"
     bulletpoints:
       - "Infrastructure **IT support** (cloud, on-premise, and hybrid)"
       - "Enterprise-grade **Cybersecurity**"